What is International Marketing?

 Builds Brand Reputation and Awareness

-With a localized international marketing strategy, international expansion can build your brand’s image with local communities and support your reputation.
-The more people that see your marketing materials (especially in their own language), the more they will find your website, request information, and make purchases.
-In addition, customers recognize a brand selling in multiple markets to be of higher quality and better service than brands that only sell locally.
+With an international marketing strategy, new market expansion can build your brand’s image with local communities and support your reputation.
+The more people see your marketing (in their language), the more they find your website, ask for info, and buy.
+Customers perceive brands selling in multiple markets as higher quality and offering better service than local-only brands.

 Let MotionPoint Support Your International Marketing Goals

 Understanding the demands and expectations of the challenges and benefits of expansion in foreign markets is essential to developing a dynamic international marketing strategy.
 The key to maximizing marketing efforts is ensuring that your content and materials are personalized, localized, and seamlessly delivered to targeted audiences wherever they reside.